Last updated on October 17, 2025

 Monks don’t look like much from the outside, but they’re very powerful in MTG once they get supported by noncreature spells.
 These can range between instants, sorceries, and equipment, and flavorfully makes a lot of sense because they represent the monk’s training or knowledge.
 Mechanically, you’ll also buff your monk army by playing planeswalkers or even battles.
 The thing with monks is to strike at the right time with that big explosive turn, and when you can do that, it’s going to be legendary.
 Like tempo decks?
 Give monks a try.

 What are your opinions on this monk list?
-Did any of your favorite monks didn’t make it?
-Let me know which ones in the comments section below, or let’s discuss them in the Draftsim Discord.
+Did any of your favorite monks not make it?
+Let me know which ones in the comments section, or let’s discuss them in the Draftsim Discord.

-Anyways, thanks for reading, and stay safe out there folks!
+Anyways, thank you for reading, and stay safe out there folks!

 Follow Draftsim for awesome articles and set updates: